-A copy of the original scope of work.
-This will have been agreed in advance, but reprinting here for reference purposes is useful.
+- A copy of the original scope of work.

 Getting the level of detail in a report right is a tricky business.
 I once wrote a report that was described as “overwhelming” because it was simply too detailed, so on my next test I wrote a less detailed report.
 This was subsequently rejected because it “lacked detail”.
 Talk about moving the goalposts.
 The best thing to do is spend time with the client, learn exactly who the audience will be and what they want to get out of the report.

 When a pilot lands an airliner, their job isn’t over.
 They still have to navigate the myriad of taxiways and park at the gate safely.
 The same is true of you and your pen test reports, just because its finished doesn’t mean you can switch off entirely.
 You still have to get the report out to the client, and you have to do so securely.
 Electronic distribution using public key cryptography is probably the best option, but not always possible.
 If symmetric encryption is to be used, a strong key should be used and must be transmitted out of band.
 Under no circumstances should a report be transmitted unencrypted.
 It all sounds like common sense, but all too often people fall down at the final hurdle.